gema-arta/heiwa/docs/poc/4-Final_System.md

 ln -sv /clang1-tools/lib/libunwind.a                    /usr/lib
 ln -sv bash                                             /bin/sh

-# Historically, Linux maintains a list of the mounted file systems in the file /etc/mtab.
+# Historically, Linux maintains a list of the mounted file systems in the file "/etc/mtab".
 # Modern kernels maintain this list internally and exposes it to the user via the /proc filesystem.
-# To satisfy utilities that expect the presence of /etc/mtab, create the following symbolic link.
+# To satisfy utilities that expect the presence of "/etc/mtab", create the following symbolic link.
 ln -sv /proc/self/mounts /etc/mtab

-# In order for user root to be able to login and for the name "root" to be recognized, there must be relevant entries in the /etc/passwd and /etc/group files.
+# In order for user root to be able to login and for the name `root` to be recognized, there must be relevant entries in the "/etc/passwd" and "/etc/group" files.
 # Create the /etc/passwd file by running the following command.
-# User "uucp" is required by openrc for later installation.
+# User `uucp` is required by OpenRC for later installation.
 cat > /etc/passwd << "EOF"
 root:x:0:0:root:/root:/bin/bash
 bin:x:1:1:bin:/dev/null:/bin/false